Thoughts On Social Advice That Portrays Basic, Core Skills As Being Advanced

 Charismatic people do use basic skills, but execute them at a higher level

 People with great social skills aren't using a special, hidden playbook.
 When someone observes that likable, magnetic people smile, listen well, and show friendly body language, they're not wrong.
 What they often fail, or don't know, to point out is that socially savvy people use those skills in a more polished, consistent way.
 The problem is it's often hard to break down exactly how a high-performer is using a skill better than someone who's so so.
 We know it when you see it; we can tell Person A's eye contact is a little more inviting than Person B's.
 But we don't have the vocabulary to explain it further.
 We can't say, "Their eyes have 22% more friendly twinkle than usual.
 That's why I feel so accepted when I'm talking to them."
 When someone is writing about it, all they can really say is, "Charismatic people make good eye contact, so do that."

 Maybe many people don't use even basic social skills often enough, so just doing more of them than average will make you stand out

 Arguably, if you can execute on more of the oft-neglected basics than the typical person, you'll seem extra-socially savvy.
-To pick some arbitrary numbers, let's say there are 9 core parts to making a good first impression.
-Maybe your typical person does 6 of them.
-If you can do 8, you're ahead of the pack.
+To pick some arbitrary numbers, let's say there are nine core parts to making a good first impression.
+Maybe your typical person does six of them.
+If you can do eight, you're ahead of the pack.
 No, you still won't reach that hyperbolic level of being "instantly magnetic", but you'll do well for yourself.
-Maybe when someone writes X supposed keys to being likable, all they're saying is, "Actually do all of these.
+Maybe when someone writes about X supposed keys to being likable, all they're saying is, "Actually do all of these.
 Most people don't."